kenjian31/Transit-Simulation/Lab_07_Style_Feedback.md

 #### .gitignore configured properly

-+ Pass: Check that file/directory "html" does not exist.
++ Fail: Check that file/directory "docs/html" does not exist.

+     "docs/html" found.

-+ Pass: Check that file/directory "latex" does not exist.
++ Skip: Check that file/directory "docs/latex" does not exist.

+  This test was not run because of an earlier failing test.

 #### Google Style Compliance